pslucas0212/dotNet7ForOpenShift/README.md

 % mv pull-secret ~/Documents/rhol/
 ```

 - Check the RHOL version.
-Note that RHOL still uses the previous Code Ready Containers acronym - crs.
+Note that RHOL still uses the previous Code Ready Containers acronym - crc.
 As of 01/19/2023 the latest release was 2.12 with OpenShift 4.11.18

 ```
 % crc version